 Samuel Hurst Seager

 Architect Samuel Hurst Seager was born in London in 1855 and emigrated to Christchurch, New Zealand, in 1870.
-After working as a builder, he worked in the office of Benjamin W. Mountfort as a draftsman while studying at Canterbury College.
-Seager also studied in London at University College, the National Art Training School, the Architectural Association, and the Royal Academy of Arts between 1882 and 1883.
+After several years working as a builder, he became a draughtsman in the office of Benjamin W. Mountfort while also studying at Canterbury College.
+Seager also studied in London at University College, the National Art Training School, the Architectural Association and the Royal Academy of Arts between 1882 and 1883.
 In 1891, he and his wife Hester (née Connon) moved to Sydney where he practiced architecture.
 They relocated to Christchurch in 1894 and Seager took up a lecturing position at the Canterbury College School of Art.